 Quick Guide to 4 Days in Ecuador

-Ecuador is a country where the Andes meets the Amazon, where the land straddles between two hemispheres.
+Ecuador is a country where the Andes meet the Amazon, where the land straddles between two hemispheres.
 Ecuador has so much to offer: the beach, the wildlife, the mountains, and the jungles.
-I spent 4 full days in Ecuador mid-May, the end of their wet season.
+I spent 4 full days in Ecuador in mid-May, the end of their wet season.
 Going in, I didn’t know much about the country except my desire to go to the Galapagos Islands, which I completely ignored.
 After weeks of research, I’ve compiled the best things to do in Ecuador in just 4 days!

 Getting Around:

 Ecuador is one of the smallest countries in South America, therefore traveling from one end to the other end is not difficult.
 There is a generous amount of taxi drivers, buses, and tours.
 Due to my short time in Ecuador and how much land I wanted to cover, I hired a private guide.
 His name is Luis Gavilanes and he has been a driver for 15 years for the yellow cab, 10 years as a private guide/driver for LAG.
 He charged $150 a day to go anywhere in Ecuador.
 We started our day around 8am and ended the tour around 7:30pm.
 In other words, this rate is a steal!
 Tours can cost upward of $200/per person per day.
 Buses can be cramped and taxi drivers can be impersonal.
-Luis’ service was one of the best, he is native to the land, speaks English and can translate, and he built an itinerary fit for my adventurous spirit.
+Luis’ service was one of the best, he is native to the land, speaks English, and can translate, and he built an itinerary fit for my adventurous spirit.
 (If you would like to get in contact with Luis, please message me for details).

 What To Eat: